nabh23/advanced-dbms-assignments/README.md

 # advanced-dbms-assignments
-Seventh: Advanced DBMS Assignments (IMT 563), University of Washington
+Seventh: Advanced Topics in Relational and Non-Relational Databases Assignments (IMT 563), University of Washington